DanySK/gradle-java-qa/README.md

 # Java Automated Quality Assurance

-This Gradle plugin applies Checkstyle, PMD, SpotBugs, and JaCoCo under the hood.
+This Gradle plugin applies Checkstyle, PMD, CPD, SpotBugs, and JaCoCo under the hood.
 More static checkers may come in the future.
 All checkers' configuration have been customized to match my requirements.